 Japan, strongly reinforces the idea that the wealth of any country is not in its soil, but in the minds of its people; the right consciousness.
 And that the right mind and consciousness of the people comes from and is shaped by national education.
 Japan educates its people.

-It’s largely this colonial bourgeois attitude that makes the so-called “educated” African “elite” in charge of running government and national affairs and economies, covet all things colonial – foreign – and hate things African and consequently why they loot African economies only to invest and spend their loot in foreign economies; largely their colonial masters’ economies while impoverishing their own economies and societies.
+It’s largely this colonial bourgeois attitude that makes the so-called “educated” African “elite” in charge of running government and national affairs and economies, covet all things colonial – foreign – and hate things African.
+Consequently why they loot African economies only to invest and spend their loot in foreign economies; largely their colonial masters’ economies while impoverishing their own economies and societies.